semantic-flow/sflo/documentation/concept.summary.md

 - [[mesh-resource.node-component.node-config-defaults]]: defaults as inheritable values

 1)  Aggregated Views
-- Aggregated distribution: optional roll-up of child dataset nodes’ current datasets at a parent node for convenience.
+- Aggregated distribution: optional roll-up of child payload nodes’ current datasets at a parent node for convenience.
 See:
 - [[mesh-resource.node-component.aggregated-distribution]]